scrtdd

 Unit: sec

-Maximum data windows lag accepted (secs).
+Maximum lag (in seconds) between data windows allowed.
 Default is 0.50.

 profile.$name.crossCorrelation.s-phase.components